MateoTRC/EcomplexityMX/README.md

 ### 2.1 Revealed Comparative Advantage (RCA)

-The revealed comparative advantage ($RCA_{r,i}$) measures whether a region $r$'s economic indicator (personnel employed or economic units) has a greater value of the i-th EA, as a share of its total value, than the “average” state.
+The revealed comparative advantage ($RCA_{r,i}$) measures whether a region $r$'s economic indicator (personnel employed or economic units) has a greater value of the $i$-th EA, as a share of its total value, than the “average” state.
 It is measured as:

 $$
 RCA_{r,i} = \frac{x_{r,i} / \sum_i x_{r,i}}{\sum_r x_{r,i} / \sum_{r,i} x_{r,i}}